Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 | Unpruned         | false              | true                   | false                                     |
 | Accuracy         | 33.01              | 33.51                  | 34.15                                     |

-> Experiment a little with the parameters `-C` (confidenceFactor) and `-M` for pruned trees and try to find the combination that gives the highest accuracy on the data disturbed with 10% noise.
+> *Experiment a little with the parameters `-C` (confidenceFactor) and `-M` for pruned trees and try to find the combination that gives the highest accuracy on the data disturbed with 10% noise.*

 Done for every given percentage of noise.
 See tables above.

-> Note: A x% noise level is created by replacing the example label at x% of all examples with a randomly selected label from one of the other classes.
-For two-class problems, you will notice that the performance at 100% noise is identical to the performance at 0% noise (Why?).
+> *Note: A x% noise level is created by replacing the example label at x% of all examples with a randomly selected label from one of the other classes.
+For two-class problems, you will notice that the performance at 100% noise is identical to the performance at 0% noise (Why?).*

-For a binary label, 100% noise would just correspond to an inversion of the label, thus not changing the behavior.
+For a binary label, 100% noise would just correspond to an inversion of the label, thus not changing the behavior of the classifier.

-> In this case, adapt the bounds in an appropriate way (here 50% noise corresponds to random data).
+> *In this case, adapt the bounds in an appropriate way (here 50% noise corresponds to random data).*

 There are 4 different class labels { `negative`, `compensated_hypothyroid`, `primary_hypothyroid`, `secondary_hypothyroid` }, thus the problem does not occur.